cfalexlam/cfalexlam.github.io/README.md

-# Project's title: cfalexlam.github.io
+# cfalexlam.github.io
 A personal portfolio and blog site created using Django as the backend framework

-# Description
-Technologies used:
+# Technologies used
 * Django, a Python-based backend web framework;
 * Bootstrap, a CSS framework;
 * Django-distill, a Django associated library for producing static pages to be hosted on Github Pages